-After finishing up our initial look at the book of Job in part 1, and examining the traditional interpretations that we have been told to apply from it, we now enter part 2 to deepen our study – a study that will primarily focus on the life and work of Jesus Christ as how it gives light into the real relationship between God and Satan.
+After finishing up our initial look at the book of Job in part 1, and examining the traditional interpretations that we have been told to apply from it, we now enter part 2 to deepen our study—a study that will primarily focus on the life and work of Jesus Christ as how it sheds light into the real relationship going on between God and Satan.

-Be prepared for an absolutely earth-shattering look into the goodness of God and His great love for us.
+Be prepared for an absolutely earth-shattering look at the goodness of God and His great love for us.

 LIMITED REVELATION IN THE OLD TESTAMENT

 What do we actually know about Satan from the Old Testament?
 Surprisingly, very little.

 What we find in an examination of the Old Testament are really only two passages of scripture with any real measure, or direct reference to Satan—Genesis 3, in which Satan is portrayed as the serpent in the story of the fall of man, and Job chapters 1 and 2, which we just reviewed in part 1.
 The rest of the Old Testament is basically silent with only a few one-off verses (i.e. Zechariah 3:1-2, I Chronicles 21:1) which actually bear very little insight into either Satan, his spiritually dark realm, or his minions.
 And regarding Job specifically, there are some Biblical scholars who would argue that Job 1-2 isn’t even talking about the Christian “devil” outright—only that the text speaks of an adversary appearing as a serpent.

 In reality, the Old Testament speaks hardly at all about an evil being named Satan or another opposing company of evil spiritual beings (devils, demons, etc.) that are present and at work in the world.